kostadinM29/React-Project-2023/README.md

 # MarketMingle

-> A react project with .net backend.
+> A React project with a .NET backend.

 ## Table of Contents
 * [General Info](#general-information)